Andros, The Bahamas: Flora and fauna

-Andros exhibits greater botanical diversity than any other island in the Bahamas.
+Andros exhibits greater botanical diversity than any other island in The Bahamas.
 The presence of its barrier reef and the Tongue of the Ocean give the island a great zoological diversity.
 Among the various land ecosystems are hardwood coppice, pineyard, scrub, saltwater marsh, rocky and sandy beaches, palm savannas and mangroves.
 Non-coastal areas on Andros are referred to generically as 'the bush'.
 Coastal mangrove flats and estuaries are referred to as 'the swash', or salt water marsh.

 In the 1960s and 1970s the Owens Lumber company, a US-owned company that bought out a number of Bahamian lumber interests, clear cut and deforested much of the indigenous pineyards that grew on North Andros.
-Timber was not harvested on western Andros because these forests are surrounded by wetlands and couldn't be economically harvested.
-It is currently home to some of the largest pines remaining in the Bahamas.
+Timber was not harvested on western Andros because these forests are surrounded by wetlands and could not be economically harvested.
+It is currently home to some of the largest pines remaining in The Bahamas.
 What is found on the North Andros landmass today are over-crowded forests of mainly young trees.

-Andros has the Bahamas' only freshwater river, contributing to its biodiversity.
+Andros has The Bahamas' only freshwater river, contributing to its biodiversity.
 Thousands of kilometres of underground water from rainwater collect in aquifers below the island's surface.
 Nineteen million litres of freshwater are shipped daily to Nassau by barge through the pumping station located in Morgan's Bluff.